 The Phantom Menace might have one.
 As stated above, it could be considered a Bittersweet Ending with Qui-Gon dead, but the battle of Naboo having been won.
 Though the purpose of Naboo's invasion was to make Sidious Supreme Chancellor of the Republic.
 The Good Guys celebrate their pointless victory, not knowing that the Big Bad has actually succeeded and is standing there among them as Palpatine.
 The Bad Guy Wins, the Good Guys just don't know.

 Attack of the Clones- Featured a Jedi massacre and the start of the Clone Wars.

 Revenge of the Sith- Drops a ton of bombs on us.
 The purge of the Jedi Order.
-Anakin fully becomes Darth Vader after sustaining grievous injuries in a battle with his closest friend Obi-Wan.
+Anakin fully becomes Darth Vader after sustaining grievous injuries and burns in a battle with his closest friend, Obi-Wan.
 Padme dies, orphaning newborns Luke and Leia Skywalker.
 Palpatine takes over the galaxy and forms the Empire.

 Dress-Coded for Your Convenience: The Jedi wear brown robes while the Sith wear black.
 Stormtroopers wear distinctive white armour and Imperial pilots wear black uniforms, emphasizing their sterility and lack of humanity, while Rebels soldiers wear various green and grey tones.

 Drop Pod: Many factions use these, and some video games let you do it yourself.

 Also, as a minor background event, C-3PO helps Obi-Wan burn a bunch of slaughtered Jawas in a funeral pyre in one scene in A New Hope as Luke returns from discovering his aunt and uncle's charred remains.